jgor/dork-cli/README.md

 </pre>

 ## API Limitations ##
 The free Google API limits you to 100 searches per day, with a maximum of 10 results per search.
 This means if you configure dork-cli.py to return 100 results, it will issue 10 queries (1/10th of your daily limit) each time it is run.
 You have the option to pay for additional searches via the Google API console.
+At the time of writing, signing up for billing on the Google API site gets you $300 free to spend on API calls for 60 days.